 In 2016 two of younger Sangha members, Robert Sainsbury (11) and Emily Sainsbury (15) blogged from France and you can read their blogs here.

 News from Nepal

-An intrepid member of our community worked for three months last year as a volunteer in Nepal.
+An intrepid member of our community worked for three months in 2016 as a volunteer in Nepal.
 A background in supporting children with learning disabilities had equipped Sue Brown with the skills to make a real difference there but that doesn’t mean it was all plain sailing!

 Sue blogged about her role at the Maitri Griya (House of Friendship) day centre for children with learning disabilities in Katmandu.
 These children mostly live in poverty and their families receive no support with their care.
 Many lost homes and family members in last year’s earthquake and parts of the Centre itself were damaged.
 Supplies, particularly of fuel, are difficult to obtain.

 Kagyu Ling – the early years

 We’re developing a digital archive for Kagyu Ling.
 Our community has grown dramatically since it began over 40 years ago and we thought it would be great to preserve some of that history.
 We’ve been based in a number of buildings over the years and have had visits from many Lamas.
 We’re hoping to capture the spirit of those times with photographs and other documents.
 If anyone can help by letting us have old photographs to scan in (we’ll take care of them and return them asap) we’d very much appreciate it.

 If you have any contributions for the archive, please contact us.